 Okay, guess what.
 Sushi (寿司) doesn’t mean raw fish like you probably imagine anytime you hear the word.
 That sushi chef in white with the cool hat, masterfully crafting the perfect piece of sushi.

+Nope.
 It’s actually a word that is a bit antiquated in the Japanese language, sushi means it’s sour.

 Weird right?
-I know it surprised me too.
+It surprised me too.

 The word sushi is actually referring to the rice used when making sushi!
 Which has vinegar in it.